Financial-Times/origami/components/o-buttons/MIGRATION.md

 Update your markup to use the `o3-button` JSX template ([o3-button JSX documentation](https://main--64faf6b1815b6c0106f82e74.chromatic.com/?path=/docs/core-o3-button--jsx-documentation)).
 Alternatively, replace `o-buttons` class prefixes with `o3-button` as described below.

 If using the FT Professional brand, remove `professional` from modifier classes.
-FT Professional styles are now using the parent brand class (e.g. `o3-brand-professional`) shared by all new Origami components.
+FT Professional styles are now using the parent brand data attribute (e.g. `data-o3-brand="professional"`) shared by all new Origami components.

 For example, an inverse button for the FT Professional brand becomes: